Faybra Jabulani | Interim Executive Director + Lead Racial Equity Capacity Catalyst

 Jia Lian Yang | Director of Storytelling & Communications

 Jia Lian Yang (she/they), MDiv/MSW, is a storyteller, cultural worker, and facilitator.
 Born and raised in San Jose, California, she came to St. Louis in 2012 to pursue a Master of Social Work at Washington University in St. Louis and Master of Divinity at Eden Theological Seminary.
-Most recently, they served as the Co-Host/ Lead Producer of St. Louis Public Radio’s We Live Here podcast, and the Co-Founder/ Co-Host of Who Raised You? podcast.
-She’s inspired by Forward Through Ferguson’s dedication to storytelling for transformation.
+They are the Director of Storytelling & Communications at Forward Through Ferguson, where they manage data storytelling initiatives such as #Transforming911 and craft narratives around grassroots efforts to advance Racial Equity.
+Previously, she served as the Co-Host/ Lead Producer of St. Louis Public Radio’s We Live Here podcast, and the Co-Founder/ Co-Host of Who Raised You? podcast.
 They believe that real, trusting relationships are the first step toward building power for systemic change.

 Nichole Murphy | Director of Community Partnerships